-It is on of the most important day for Japanese life, and all Japanese people refresh their minds in this day.
+It is one of the most important days for Japanese life, and all Japanese people refresh their minds in this day.

-All Japanese people eat soup with rice cakes and vegetables called
+Japanese people eat soup with mochi (rice cakes) and vegetables called "zoni" traditionally.

-And a special selection of dishes called "osechi" are served during Shogatsu.
+And a special dishes called "osechi" are served at home during Shogatsu.

-The second Monday in January is a national holiday called Coming-of-Age
+The second Monday of January is a national holiday called Coming of Age Day.

 The 20-year-old young people are recognized as adult in this day.